nu11ptr/flexstr/inline_flexstr/README.md

 println!("{hello} {world:?}");
 ```

+## Performance

+In general, it performs quite well given that it is mostly just a thin wrapper over the stdlib.
+See the [benchmarks](../benchmarks/README.md) page for more details.

 ## AI Usage

 The code was written by hand with care (although AI tab completion was used).
 Any contributions should be completely understood by the contributor, whether AI assisted or not.